The 411 on College and Life Around Campus

 Do a little or do a lot, but make sure you’re doing what you can this Earth Day to help the planet.
 Also, remember just because we celebrate it on the 22nd, doesn’t mean that Earth Day isn’t everyday.
 Remember to get involved and raise awareness this Earth Day!

 Shae Joseph is the Community Manager for the Binghamton University Chapter.
-She is a Junior studying English and Women, Gender and Sexuality Studies.
+She is a Senior studying English and Women, Gender and Sexuality Studies.
 She has a passion for music and all things Parks and Rec.